 Analytic methods: Person-years were accumulated from three years after hire until death, end of follow-up, or the maximum observed age at death.
 Causes and dates of death were obtained from company records, the Social Security Administration, death certificates, state mortality files, and the National Death Index.
 Underlying causes of death were coded conforming to the International Classification of Diseases, revisions 9 and 10 (ICD-9 and ICD-10, respectively; see Appendix 1 for ICD coding).
-Where possible, these ICD codes were mapped to cause of death descriptions according to the keys used in the Lifetable Analysis System (LTAS).(26–28) SMRs were computed for cancer outcomes, as well as several chronic diseases and external causes of death.
-Reference rates for deaths prior to 2010 were extracted from LTAS; reference rates for deaths in or after 2010 were obtained through the CDC Underlying Cause of Death database.(29,30)
+Where possible, these ICD codes were mapped to cause of death descriptions according to the keys used in the Lifetable Analysis System (LTAS) (26–28).
+SMRs were computed for cancer outcomes, as well as several chronic diseases and external causes of death.
+Reference rates for deaths prior to 2010 were extracted from LTAS; reference rates for deaths in or after 2010 were obtained through the CDC Underlying Cause of Death database (29,30).

 We estimated associations between cumulative exposure to straight, soluble, and synthetic MWF and each cancer outcome as adjusted hazard ratios in Cox proportional hazards models with age as the timescale.
 In addition to age, all models included year of hire, race, sex, and plant, as well as time-varying calendar year and the other MWF exposures to adjust for potential confounding.
 Cumulative exposures to the three MWFs were categorized with a pre-determined reference group.
 Zero exposure was the reference group for straight and synthetic fluid.
-For soluble exposures, the upper bound of the reference group was set to 0.05 mg/m3 to avoid extremely small numbers of cancer cases.
+For soluble exposures, a more ubiquitous exposure in this cohort, the upper bound of the reference group was set to 0.05 mg/m3 to avoid extremely small numbers of cancer cases in the reference group and thereby increase stability of the HR estimates.
 This cut-off is approximately 1% of what cumulative exposure would be after 10 years at the NIOSH REL.
 To maximize statistical efficiency, we used the distribution of exposure to each fluid type among the cases of each cancer to determine the cut points for the exposed categories.

 Results

 A summary of the study population characteristics is presented in Table 1.
 Over half of this predominantly white and male cohort had died by the end of follow up in 2015.
 While at work, approximately half of the workers had been exposed to straight fluids, a third to synthetics, and a majority (82%) were exposed to soluble fluids.
-Although the only a quarter of the workforce was employed at plant 1, most of the cohort members categorized as Black worked at this urban plant (data not shown).
+Although only a quarter of the workforce was employed at plant 1, most of the cohort members categorized as Black worked at this urban plant (data not shown).
 Results are presented as SMRs as well as adjusted hazard ratios, estimated in Cox models based on quantitative exposure estimates for each fluid type.

 Standardized mortality ratios: SMRs are presented for specific cancers and other major causes of death in Table 2.
 The SMR for all causes of death combined was lower than 1.0.
 This was driven by the low SMR for all heart disease (SMR = 0.75) as well as nonmalignant respiratory diseases (SMR = 0.84) and cerebrovascular disease (SMR = 0.83).
 The SMR for all cancers was also lower than 1.0.
 Although the majority of the SMRs for specific cancers were below 1.0, the SMR for some digestive and respiratory cancers was elevated including for esophageal (SMR = 1.06), stomach (SMR = 1.10), pancreatic (SMR = 1.05), laryngeal (SMR = 1.17) and lung (SMR = 1.07) cancers.
 The SMR for lung cancer was the only one that was positive and statistically significant.